dictvm/kube-cleaner-cli/README.md

 `npm install -g kube-cleaner`

-This assumes your yarn/npm-PATH's are setup correctly.
+This assumes your yarn/npm-`PATH` is setup correctly.
 Please refer to their docs if `kube-cleaner` is not an available command after installation.